Skip to main content

 ) -> list[PromptMessage]:

-You can explicitly redirect the input in the Pipeline:
+Then you can explicitly complete input redirection in the Pipeline:

 https://mintcdn.com/ultrarag/T7GffHzZitf6TThi/images/yaml.svg?fit=max&auto=format&n=T7GffHzZitf6TThi&q=85&s=69b41e79144bc908039c2ee3abbb1c3b